rtclauss/account/README.md

 This microservice calls out to three other external services.
 First, there is a business rule that determines the Loyalty Level of this account.
 This is called via REST. `POST`ing feedback also makes a REST call to Watson to determine the sentiment and, potentially, provide free trades depending on the sentiment.
 Finally, there is a Jakarta Messaging message that is sent when the loyalty level changes.
 All three of these services are optional.

 The code should work with any *document-based NoSQL* provider that supports the CouchDB API.
 It has been tested with **CouchDB** and with **Cloudant**.
-The database can either be another pod in the same *Kubernetes* environment, or in a VM in the cloud, or it can be running on "bare metal" in a traditional on-premises environment.
+The database can either be another pod in the same *Kubernetes* environment, or it can be running on "bare metal" in a traditional on-premises environment.
 Endpoint and credential info is specified in the *Kubernetes* secret and made available as environment variables to the application.properties of Quarkus.
 See the *manifests/portfolio-values.yaml* for details.

 The Jakarta Messaging functionality supports any AMQP 1.0 messaging provider.
 IBM MQ 9.2.x+ (with [AMQP 1.0 support enabled](https://developer.ibm.com/tutorials/mq-setting-up-amqp-with-mq)) and Apache ActiveMQ have both been tested.